 Backlinks are a crucial part of your Off-page SEO campaign, and one of the four most important ranking factors according to Search Engine Journal.
 A good SEO should know that your backlink profile should be diverse enough in order to bring the most value to your website.
 Backlink quantity shouldn’t necessarily be prioritized over backlink quality.

 For a successful campaign, you want to make sure that your backlinks have a little bit of everything pointing back to your site, for example:

 - Top-level domains like .com, .edu and .org

 - Niche directories

 - Internal links

-You can also link practice area pages to each other, location pages, and other pages within your own site, which can often provide benefit as well.
+You can also link practice area pages to each other, location pages, and other pages within your own site, which can often provide benefits as well.